Transglobe Expedition

 The Transglobe Expedition (1979–1982) was the first expedition to make a longitudinal (north–south) circumnavigation of the Earth using only surface transport.
 British adventurer Sir Ranulph Fiennes led a team, including Oliver Shepard and Charles R. Burton, that attempted to follow the Greenwich meridian over both land and water.
 They began in Greenwich in the United Kingdom in September 1979 and travelled south, arriving at the South Pole on 15 December 1980.
 Over the next 14 months, they travelled north, reaching the North Pole on 11 April 1982.
 Travelling south once more, they arrived again in Greenwich on 29 August 1982.
 It required traversing both of the poles and the use of boats in some places.
 Oliver Shepard took part in the Antarctic leg of the expedition.
 Ginny Fiennes handled all communications between the land team and their support, and ran the polar bases.

 Planning

 The original idea for the expedition was conceived by Ginny Fiennes in February 1972.
 The trip was entirely funded through sponsorships and the free labour of the expedition members, which took seven years to organize.

 Before the expedition, they had to limit the food that they ate.
 They brought a large amount of bread, cereal, and coffee.
 During their crossing of the Sahara, they brought no butter because of high temperatures.
-They also had to use repellent cream and anti-malarial tablets in order to keep insects away.
+They also had to use repellent cream in order to keep insects away as well as anti-malarial tablets.